shoaiyb/sysa/_pages/xml-parser.md

 ---
 layout: page
 title: XML Parser
-description: This XML parser and a converter is a tool that will help you to convert and/or parse HTML and JavaScript to XML.
+description: "This xml parser and a converter is a tool that will help you to convert and/or parse html and javascript to xml."
 permalink: /tools/xml-parser/
 redirect_from:
   - /xml-parser